 APU alumni need not request official transcripts for baccalaureate coursework from the undergraduate registrar.
-When applying for a graduate program, the Office of Graduate Admissions will obtain a copy for the graduate admission file.
+When applying for a graduate program, the Office of Graduate and Professional Admissions will obtain a copy for the graduate admission file.

 International transcripts must be translated into English, certified by an authorized official, and include the posted degree.
 International transcripts must be evaluated by an approved agency, which creates an official Degree/Transcript Equivalency Report to verify that the international degree is comparable to a degree from a regionally accredited college or university in the United States.
 An official copy of this Degree/Transcript Equivalency Report is submitted with a student’s official transcript for university admission consideration.
-Contact the Office of Graduate Admissions in the Graduate and Professional Center for a list of approved agencies.
+Contact the Office of Graduate and Professional Admissions in the Graduate and Professional Center for a list of approved agencies.

 Once filed, transcripts are subject to the provisions of applicable federal and state laws and regulations and cannot be returned to the applicant or forwarded to other educational institutions.